Matthewt303/SMLM_drift_analysis/README.md

 A series of python scripts used to analyse the sample drift of fluorescent beads and single molecules.
 These scripts were used in a project aiming to quantify and characterise sample drift from a novel reinforced optical cage system microscope.

 # About
-Drift can be a major hinderance in image acquisition during single-molecule localization molecule experiments.
-To this end, this project aimed to develop a novel optical setup to reduce sample drift, thereby improving the fidelity and reliability of super-resolution images from single-molecule localisation microscopy.
-In order to quantify drift, we collected widefield image time series' of fluorescent beads, determined the beads' sub-pixel localisations using ThunderSTORM, before applying these scripts to the localisation tables obtained from ThunderSTORM.
+This project aimed to develop a novel optical setup to reduce sample drift, thereby improving the fidelity and reliability of super-resolution images from single-molecule localisation microscopy.
+We quantified drift by collecting widefield image time series' of fluorescent beads, determining the beads' sub-pixel localisations using ThunderSTORM, and applying these scripts to the localisation tables obtained from ThunderSTORM.
 We also quantified drift from stochastic optical reconstruction microscopy (STORM) by using the localisations of ten separate single-molecules.

 While these scripts were used specifically for quantifying stability in the reinforced optical cage system, we anticipate that they can be broadly used to quantify lateral drift in any microscope.
 However, this project does not contain any methods to analyse axial drift but may be updated in the future to include such features.